inside.ewu.edu

 OCTH 537S.
 OCCUPATIONAL PERFORMANCE OF CHILDREN AND ADOLESCENTS: PAS.
 3 Credits.

-This course provides students with opportunities for practical application of theories and practice skills for children with special needs in a variety of practice settings.
-The focus is on practicing and simulating provision of occupational therapy services with children including: assessment, interpreting evaluation information, and designing evidence-based intervention.
-Students working under faculty supervision will apply knowledge and skills with children, families and other professionals.
+Provides opportunities for practical application of theories and practice skills for children with special needs in a variety of practice settings.
+Focuses on practicing and simulating provision of occupational therapy services with children including: assessment, interpreting evaluation information, and designing evidence-based intervention.
+Students working under faculty supervision apply knowledge and skills with children, families, and other professionals.

 OCTH 538S.
 OCCUPATIONAL PERFORMANCE AND OLDER ADULTS: PAS.
-1 Credit.
+2 Credits.

 Notes: A section of this course is to be taken concurrently with the related section of OCTH 533S.
 Success in both courses will need to be demonstrated in order to demonstrate competence in addressing occupational performance concerns of older adults and to progress to the next level of course work.

-This course provides opportunities to apply knowledge and skills related to occupational therapy assessment, planning, intervention and consultation for the older adult.
+Provides opportunities to apply knowledge and skills related to occupational therapy assessment, planning, intervention, and consultation for the older adult.
 Occupational therapy principles and theories are applied through classroom discussion and skill development in preparation for, and through delivering and being evaluated on, services to older adults under supervision in the community.

 OCTH 540S.
 HEALTH AND WELLNESS.
 3 Credits.

-This course provides an overview of occupational performance within the scope of health promotion, wellness, and lifestyle modification for both mental and physical wellness.
+Provides an overview of occupational performance within the scope of health promotion, wellness, and lifestyle modification for both mental and physical wellness.
 Students explore and demonstrate the ability to promote improved health and wellness through participation in occupations.
-Course content and assignments focus on both traditional and contemporary approaches to disease prevention, maintenance, and reversal for both individual and population health.
+Content and assignments focus on both traditional and contemporary approaches to disease prevention, maintenance, and reversal for both individual and population health.

 OCTH 541S.
 TECHNOLOGIES FOR ENABLING OCCUPATIONAL PERFORMANCE.
 3 Credits.

-This course is designed as a vehicle to help occupational therapy students to integrate previous learning by providing opportunities for occupational assessments, needs identification and the selection and design of both high and low technology devices to maximize client independence in their occupational performance areas.
-The course is designed to incorporate an inter-professional experience with community members who assist students with creating products and providing technology solutions.
+Designed as a vehicle to help occupational therapy students to integrate previous learning by providing opportunities for occupational assessments, needs identification, and the selection and design of both high and low technology devices to maximize client independence in their occupational performance areas.
+Designed to incorporate an inter-professional experience with community members who assist students with creating products and providing technology solutions.

 OCTH 542S.
 LEADERSHIP AND EMERGING PRACTICE IN OCCUPATIONAL THERAPY.
 4 Credits.